pnp/pnpcore/docs/articles/consumer/readme.md

 ## Obtaining a PnPContext

-The `PnPContext` is the entry point for using the PnP Core SDK, you can create a `PnPContext` from either a SharePoint site url or the id of an Office 365 group.
+The `PnPContext` is the entry point for using the PnP Core SDK, you can create a `PnPContext` from either a SharePoint site url or the id of an Microsoft 365 group.

 ```csharp
 // Start console host